 U-values And Air Leakage Levels Determine Space Heating Demand

-There are two main factors which determine the energy needed to keep a house warm:
+There are three main factors which determine the energy needed to keep a house warm:

 - U-values: how much heat is lost through the fabric of the building – surface heat loss through walls, ceilings, floors, windows and doors